mootools/mootools-core/Docs/Class/Class.Extras.md

 Options Method: setOptions {#Options:setOptions}
 ------------------------------------------------

 Merges the default options of the Class with the options passed in.
+Every value passed in to this method will be deep copied.
+Therefore other class instances or objects that are not intended for copying must be passed to a class in other ways.

 ### Syntax: